brizzbane/surgetrader/README.md

 ## Configuration

+1. At the shell, copy `src/system.ini.sample` to `src/system.ini` and configure the file as documented
 1. In the `src/users` directory, create an ini file for each account that will be trading.
-Follow the documentation in `ini-0-sample` for directions.
+Follow the documentation in `sample.ini` for directions.
 1. Update the variable `INIS` in the file `src/users/users.py` with the name of this new ini file.
-1. In the `src/system.ini` file, configure the file as documented

 ### Optimal Settings